vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 ## Why target young deaf people?
 Finding meaningful work is a challenge for deaf people.
 Long-term career prospects are uncertain.
 I believe that learning English can improve their chances of finding online work as international freelancers, especially in the lucrative IT field, which is well-suited for remote work.
-Freelancing can help deaf people achieve greater independence and financial stability.
+Online freelancing has the potential help deaf and other disabled people all over the world achieve greater independence and financial stability.

 <br>
 <br>